-The main question in this approach is how to give up the desire for meaning and pleasure.
-It is easy to say that we should do our duties without desiring for results, but how you do you practically achieve it?
+The main question in this process of practicing yoga is how to give up the desire for meaning and pleasure.
+It is easy to say that we should do our duties without desiring for results, but how do you practically achieve it?
 As we have seen earlier, the soul has innate tendencies for chit (meaning) and ananda (pleasure).
 How do we discard these tendencies?
 Doing some activities without a goal or purpose is just like asking us to empty the mind and make it thoughtless.
 How do we achieve this impersonal work?

-Krishna thus refutes the idea of impersonal work and articulates the notion of perfect work.
-Karma-yoga is thus (in the immediate next verses) defined as acting performing activities devotionally.
+Lord Krishna thus refutes the idea of impersonal work (which begs the need of the working itself) and articulates the notion of perfect work.
+Karma-yoga is thus (in the immediate next verses) defined as performing activities devotionally.